trofi/trofi.github.io.gen/posts/310-a-libpam-bug.md

 Login incorrect
 ```

 Why did it break?
-Let's have a look at how passwords are stored in `linux`.
+Let's look at the way passwords are stored in `linux`.

 ## `/etc/shadow` structure